mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 doc_chunks = chunk_doc_list(document_text, allowed_tokens_per_partial_doc)
 ```

 Doing it like that, you get an array of document chunks, and iterate over that to send them.
-In this prompt, I want to new line separate each of the paragraphs, so I include that in my chunker.
-Note that I could be overestimating the number of tokens in a given chunk if the '\n' is a part of a bpe after adding to the previous paragraph.
+In this prompt, I want to newline separate each of the paragraphs, so I include that in my chunker.
+Note that I could be overestimating the number of tokens in a given chunk if the '\n' is a part of a BPE after adding to the previous paragraph.
 This is close enough for me right now.

 ```python
 nl_tokens = num_tokens_from_string("\n")